anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 chain.
 Or the serialNumber alone is not unique across the certificate chain, but further Subject fields of the certificate are required for a unique identification, such as the O)rganization field.
-It could contain for example one out of multiple brand names that use simple numerica serialNumber formats and hence could collide.
+It could contain for example one out of multiple brand names that use simple numerical serialNumber formats and hence could collide.
 None of such complexities are desirable for new designs, but they may be necessary to support BRSKI for existing products.